The world is full of noise.

 Silence is what comes when you have been alone long enough that even your own commentary begins to settle.
 It is not the absence of sound.
 It is the absence of self-talk that has been mistaken for prayer.

 Silence is permission for God to speak first, and for you not to immediately translate what he says into a use case.
 Silence undoes the temptation to be spectacular.
 In silence, there is no one to perform for.
 There is no platform.
 There is no record of what happened.
 What happens between you and God in silence cannot be posted, repurposed, or proven.
-This is precisely why it heal

 Movement 3